-Tea has been a beverage of choice in many cultures for centuries, so why stop now?
+For centuries, tea has been a beverage of choice for many cultures, so why stop now?
 All types of tea are definitely paleo-approved.
 Green, black, oolong, rooibos — you name it.
-While most tea boasts some health benefits, the majority of studies have been done on green and black teas, which are high in antioxidants and compounds that help to burn fat.
+While most tea boasts some health benefits, most studies have been done on green and black teas, which are high in antioxidants and compounds that help burn fat.

-To stay paleo, make sure you’re consuming unsweetened teas.
+Make sure you’re consuming unsweetened teas to stay on paleo.
 But on the off chance your sweet tooth is raging, try adding just a touch of stevia.

 Coffee: the long-standing do or don’t.
-Coffee in and of itself is paleo.
+The coffee in and of itself is paleo.
 What generally puts it on the ‘don’t’ list is additives like cream, milk, sugar, and honey — all things that push coffee into the danger zone.

-If you love a nice hot cup of coffee to get your day started, you can keep your routine.
-But if you tend to add dairy to it, try switching it up for paleo-approved non-dairy options like nut milks, coconut milk, or even coconut cream to get that rich, creamy taste we all love.
+You can keep your routine if you love a hot cup of coffee to start your day.
+But if you tend to add dairy to it, try switching it up for paleo-approved non-dairy options like nut milk, coconut milk, or even coconut cream to get that rich, creamy taste we all love.
 Need a hint of sweetness?
 Add a little stevia or monk fruit instead of processed white sugar.

 Be mindful of when you consume your coffee and how much you’re drinking per day.
-Coffee spikes cortisol, our stress hormone, which not only disrupts certain body functions, but also disrupts our sleep.
+It spikes cortisol, our stress hormone, which not only disrupts certain body functions but also disrupts our sleep.